Pinang, Tangerang: Communities

-Notes: (a) comprising 92,133 males and 91,470 females.
+Notes: (a) the gender distribution of the population is estimated at 92,133 males and 91,470 females.

-Each kelurahan contributes to the diverse and dynamic community within Pinang District.
-From the bustling residential areas of Kunciran and Kunciran Indah to the educational and commercial hubs in Panunggangan, Pinang District is a vibrant area with a mix of urban and suburban lifestyles.

-The district’s strategic location and infrastructural developments, such as the major highways and educational institutions, make it a significant part of Tangerang’s urban landscape.
-The presence of key amenities and a well-planned urban environment further enhance the appeal of these communities for both residents and visitors.
+The district’s location and infrastructure developments, such as major highways and educational institutions, make it a significant part of Tangerang’s urban landscape.
+The presence of key amenities and the township's planned background further enhance the appeal of these communities for both residents and visitors.